 ARGUS project: building up knowledge to using neutron tomography for flow through rocks

 I am part of the ARGUS collaboration (funded by the Norwegian Research Council, PI: Francois Renard) between Norway, France, Switzerland, Sweden and the UK.
 This project aims to develop time-resolved X-ray and neutron imaging applications to unravel geological processes related to flow in rocks.
 It runs 2018-2020.

 REFLECT Consortium: physics of degassing geothermal fluids

-I am part of the newly funded REFLECT Consortium (H2020, PI: Simona Regenspurg), which will redefine geothermal fluid properties at extreme conditions to optimize future geothermal energy extraction.
+I am a WP-leader in the REFLECT Consortium (H2020, PI: Simona Regenspurg), which will redefine geothermal fluid properties at extreme conditions to optimize future geothermal energy extraction.
 At TU Delft we will focus on the degassing of hot and saline fluids.
 It runs 2020-2022.

 - Twittering about rock mechanics lab activities (together with Auke Barnhoorn) under @RockDefTUD

 - Member of the Editing Team of the EGU Tectonics and Structural Geology blog

 - Contribution ‘Assessing risks posed by faults’ to popular science publication ‘Linking the Chain’ (Ed.
 Rolf de Vos), disseminating the results of the CATO2 CO2 research program, 2014